 The Issuer and the Group's capital requirements are, by their nature, calculated by reference to a number of factors, any one of which or combination of which may not be easily observable or capable of calculation by investors.
-Noteholders may not be able to predict accurately the proximity of the risk of discretionary payments (of interest and principal) on the Notes being prohibited from time to time as a result of the operation of Article 141(2) of CRD IV.
+Noteholders may not be able to predict accurately the proximity of the risk of discretionary payments (of interest and principal) on the Notes being prohibited from time to time as a result of the operation of Article 141(2) of CRD IV, as implemented in Italy in Part One, Title II, Chapter 1, Section V of Circular No. 285 of 17 December 2013 of the Bank of Italy and, as stated above, the manner in which the Article 141 restrictions operate is subject to change should the amendments proposed in the EU Banking Reform package be adopted.
 Additionally, the Relevant Authority has the power under Article 104 of the CRD IV to restrict or prohibit payments of interest by the Issuer to holders of Additional Tier 1 instruments.
+Under the Conditions, the Issuer shall not make an interest payment on the Notes on any Interest Payment Date if and to the extent that the Relevant Authority orders the Issuer to cancel the relevant interest payment on the Notes (in whole or in part) scheduled to be paid.
+See Condition 6.2.1(iii) (Restriction on interest payments).

-The Issuer shall not make an interest payment on any Notes on any Interest Payment Date if the Issuer has an amount of Distributable Items on such Interest Payment Date that is less than the sum of all distributions or interest payments on all other own funds instruments of the Issuer (including any Additional Amounts in respect thereof but excluding any such distributions or interest payments on Tier 2 Capital instruments which have already been accounted for, by way of deduction, in the calculation of Distributable Items) paid or scheduled to be paid in the then current financial year.
+The Issuer shall not make an interest payment on any Notes on any Interest Payment Date if the Issuer has an amount of Distributable Items on such Interest Payment Date that is less than the sum of all distributions or interest payments on the Notes and all other own funds instruments of the Issuer (including any Additional Amounts in respect thereof but excluding any such distributions or interest payments on Tier 2 Capital instruments which have already been accounted for, by way of deduction, in the calculation of Distributable Items) plus any potential write-ups, in each case paid or scheduled to be paid in the then current financial year.
 Although the Issuer may, in its sole discretion, elect to make a partial interest payment on the Notes on any Interest Payment Date, it may only do so to the extent that such partial interest payment may be made without breaching the restriction in the preceding paragraphs.

-Cancelled interest on the Notes shall not be due and shall not accumulate or be payable at any time thereafter, and holders shall have no rights thereto or to receive any additional interest or compensation as a result of such cancellation.
+Cancelled interest on the Notes shall not be due and shall not accumulate or be payable at any time thereafter, and holders shall have no rights thereto whether in a bankruptcy or liquidation of the Issuer or otherwise or to receive any additional interest or compensation as a result of such cancellation.
 Furthermore, no cancellation of interest in accordance with the terms of the Notes shall constitute a default in payment or otherwise under the Notes.

 Any actual or anticipated cancellation of interest on the Notes will likely have an adverse effect on the market price of the Notes.
-Moreover, any indication or perceived indication, that the CET1 (Common Equity Tier 1 Capital ratio) of either the Issuer or the Group (as the case may be) is trending towards the minimum applicable combined buffer may have an adverse effect on the market price of the Notes.
+Moreover, any indication or perceived indication, that the CET1 ratio of either the Issuer or the Group (as the case may be) is trending towards the minimum applicable combined buffer may have an adverse effect on the market price of the Notes.
 In addition, as a result of the interest cancellation provisions of the Notes, the market price of the Notes may be more volatile than the market prices of other debt securities on which interest accrues that are not subject to such cancellation and may be more sensitive generally to adverse changes in the Issuer's financial condition.